 The public’s lack of information of bats is exactly what propelled me to start this Bat-Man project.
 By studying, researching, and writing about bats, I want to present you with cool information about the social, cultural, and historic aspects about bats, tell you the interesting science behind bats, and more importantly, I want all of us to become Bat-Man to help save bats.
 I hope, after reading my blogs, you can assuredly tell your friends, bats won’t suck their blood when they start to complain about the bat nightmare they had last night, you can calmly handle a bat for your screaming, desperate neighbors whose house was just visited by a bat, you can proudly tell the person sitting next to you in a Friday-night bar, “Hey, do you know many Chinese believe bats are associated with luck among all cultures in the world?” and you can spend a weekend afternoon teaching your children how to build a bat house and hang one in your backyard.

 After all, we are the people who must save the bat!

-Here I’d like to thank Dr. Salma Monani, Professor of Environmental Studies Department at Gettysburg College and an excellent science communicator, for offering me wisdom, encouragement, support, and guidance along my science communication journey.
+Here I’d like to thank Dr. Salma Monani, Professor of Environmental Studies Department at Gettysburg College and an excellent science communicator, for offering me encouragement, support, and guidance along my science communication journey.
 I also want to thank Dr. Alex Trillo, professor of the Biology Department at Gettysburg College and a devoted bat researcher, who offered me many inspirations and insights for this Bat-Man project, valuable connections to front-line bat researchers, as well as tremendous knowledge about bats.
 I also want to thank Gettysburg College for being so encouraging and supportive for students’ new ideas and projects and providing all the necessary assistance throughout my project.
 Last, I want to thank you, the readers, for your time to read my articles and your good intentions for helping save the bats.